 Sephora also has a self-proclaimed “Innovation Lab” where merchants, product developers, and technology experts brainstorm the best offerings in-store and online.
 L’Oreal has one too.

-But more than these technologies, what’s important in these labs is that departments Come Together - I repeat: integration - effectively enhancing performance metrics by innovating in cooperation.
+But more than these technologies, what’s important in these labs is that departments Come Together - I repeat: integration.

 Holler if you recognize any of these: